Chase-Lee-ui/Chase-Lee-ui.github.io/projects/UH-Esports.md

 program, stuidents can view the different aspects of running an organization such as Cloud 9.
 Whether it be advertisement, product development, or building public relations, Cloud 9 representatives are there to help students if they can.

+Kevin Nguyen, a UH Esports Coordinator, has helped me apply to gaming industries and provided me with many resources so that I can be successful.
+I believe that anyone who joins the
+UH Esports community can help grow their career in the gaming field, whether it be marketing or software engineering, there is a place for many people at UH Esports.

 Follow UH Esports on [twitter](https://twitter.com/uhesport?lang=en).